-Here’s Why Phone Addiction Should Worry You and What You Can Do
+Why Should Phone Addiction Worry You and How You Can Deal With It

 Ten years ago, no one would've anticipated how much technology would dominate every aspect of our lives.
 Not even the tech giants who created this technology.
 So, it’s interesting when the investors of those same companies warn against tech addiction.